green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 - Since typically linux systems can run in congestion above 60% and also our tool needs some disk time.
   + Check `iostat -xmdz` if in doubt

-### 5. Limit amount and resolution of Metric Providers to what you absolutely need
+### 5. Limit amount and sampling rate of Metric Providers to what you absolutely need

-- Do not exceed 10 Metric Reporters on 100 ms resolution,
+- Do not exceed 10 Metric Reporters on 100 ms sampling rate,
-- or 2 metric reporters on 10 ms resolution as this will produce a non-significant load on the system and might skew results.
+- or 2 metric reporters on 10 ms sampling rate as this will produce a non-significant load on the system and might skew results.
-- Try to keep the resolution of all metric reporters identical.
+- Try to keep the sampling rate of all metric reporters identical.
 This allows for easier data drill-down later.

 ### 6. Always check STDDEV